 Renters are not responsible for any home maintenance or repair costs.
-If there are plumbing problems, a leak in the roof, or a window damaged by wind, the homeowner or landlord must repair it.
+If there are plumbing problems, a leak in the roof, or a window is damaged by wind, the homeowner or landlord must repair it.
 Renters or tenants, however, are expected to keep a home clean and usually cut the grass if there is a yard.

 Money Can Be Channeled Into Other Investments

-At a time when the value of real estate isn't increasing very much, renters can use their extra savings for investments in the stock or bond market.
+At a time when the value of the real estate isn't increasing very much, renters can use their extra savings for investments in the stock or bond market.

 Relative Ease of Relocating

 A homeowner must first wait until selling his or her home before relocating to another.
 Sometimes this might take up to a year or more.
 Most renters, however, are only locked into leases of no more than one year.
 In most cases, the renter can get out of the lease by giving the landlord at least a one-month advance notice.